 Whatever the truth is, isn’t it about time we found out?

 An earlier version of this article stated omega-3 generally only occurs in animal products.
-The article has been corrected to make clear there are three types of omega-3 fatty acids and that one of these, ALA, can be found in plants.
+The article has been corrected to make clear there are three types of omega-3 fatty acids and that one of these, ALA, is found mainly in plants.

 The article also stated that Nathan Cofnas was a biologist at the University of Oxford.
 He is in fact studying philosophy of biology at the University of Oxford and has co-authored studies looking at the impact of the vegan diet on health and the brain.
 The article has been corrected to reflect that.